-Moody's did note in its overall downgrade that solid reserves add a stabilizing element to the sector.
-Therefore, if student demand proves steady, if cash and investment levels remain strong and if institutions can sustain revenue growth of at least three percent while keeping it above expense growth, the outlook could shift back to "stable."
-S&P also implied that if institutions become more flexible and adapt to change, brighter future outlooks are possible.
-Herein lie the opportunities for U.S. colleges and universities.
+Moody's did note in its overall downgrade of the sector that solid reserves add a stabilizing element to the sector.
+Therefore, if student demand proves steady, if cash and investment levels remain strong and if institutions can sustain revenue growth of at least 3 percent while keeping it above expense growth, the outlook could shift back to "stable."
+S&P also implied that if institutions become more flexible and adapt to change, brighter future outlooks are possible; however, risks outweigh opportunities and, thus, a negative outlook persists.